Starting an LLC is much easier and cheaper than you may think.

 LLCs are not legally required to own and operate a separate business bank account.

-According to Cornell Law School, corporate veil piercing is the most litigated issue in United States corporate law.
+According to an article in the Cornell Law Review, corporate veil piercing is the most litigated issue in United States corporate law.
 (Link to Cornell Law Review PDF)

 You need a merchant bank to process credit card transactions.
 Before that, you’ll need to open a business bank account with them first.

-If you operate a physical storefront, you’ll also need a merchant bank to process POS transactions.
+If you operate a physical storefront, you’ll also need a merchant bank to process POS (point of sale) transactions.